WeblateOrg/weblate/docs/admin/projects.rst

 --------------------------------

-In case your project has dozen of translation files (e.g. for different Gettext domains, or parts of Android apps), you might want to import them automatically.
+In case your project has dozen of translation files (e.g. for different gettext domains, or parts of Android apps), you might want to import them automatically.
 This can either be achieved from the command line by using :djadmin:`import_project` or :djadmin:`import_json`, or by installing the :ref:`addon-weblate.discovery.discovery` addon.